 - Follow-up plans – clear follow-up plan for future care

-Emergency medicine practice involves multitasking to deal with complex clinical problems and there is no doubt regarding the need for accurate and detailed medical documentation.
-Complete and accurate ED documentation shows all differential diagnosis, high-risk conditions, and medical decision making.
-However, some template-based software may be limited and can lead to inaccuracies and errors in the physician’s narrative.
+Emergency medicine practice involves multitasking to deal with complex clinical problems.
+Accurate, timely and detailed ED documentation is essential to show all differential diagnosis, high-risk conditions, and medical decision making.
+However, template-based software can often lead to inaccuracies and errors in the physician’s narrative.
 The solution is to add free text using dynamic templates, dictation, and medical transcription.

 In 2017, the American Medical Association (AMA) reported on a study published in the Annals of Emergency Medicine that analyzed the effectiveness of electronic documentation in the ED.
 The lead author Joshua Feblowitz, MD noted: “The emergency department is a fluid and highly dynamic environment, with high volume, sick patients and frequent distractions and interruptions.
 The implementation of EHRs holds great promise in the emergency setting, but the environment is especially susceptible to changes that influence efficiency”.